 Considering switching to LOOP, but stuck in your current car insurance contract?
 Think again.
 LOOP provides better car insurance than what you're used to.
 We're offering a product that is fair and transparent for more people.
 If you’re like most people considering LOOP, you probably already have a contract with Progressive, GEICO, Allstate, or Statefarm.

-Insurance company functions like a bank.
-They accept a deposit, in this case your premium, paid up front, to cover the upcoming month or the entire length of your contract.
-They hold your cash and invest it, making about 4% on the invested premium.
+You're not locked into your current contract.
+You don’t have to wait until your policy expires to switch—which can be anywhere from 6 months to a year from now.
+Insurance companies function like banks.
+They accept a deposit, in this case, your premium, paid upfront, to cover the upcoming month or the entire length of your contract.
+They hold your cash and invest it, making about 4% of the invested premium.

 Insurers hold premiums, but they “earn” it by day, after time has passed.
 If you decide to cancel before your contract expires, your insurer owes you the outstanding balance from the day you cancel, onwards.

 So you can switch this month if you want to.

 How Does Canceling My Car Insurance Work?